StarlingUAS/ProjectStarling/deployment/README.md

 ### Laptop

+**It is recommended that you use the `./run_k3s.sh` script in the root of the repository.**

-To run the master kubernetes server using docker (instead of containerd if you need access to local images).
-In one terminal run either:
+This script will download the latest version of k3s run the master kubernetes server using docker (instead of containerd if you need access to local images)
-1. '```sudo k3s server --docker```' (will start in local terminal)
-2. '```curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--docker" sh -``` ' (will run in background as systemd - check `systemctl status k3s`)
+'```curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--docker" sh -``` '
+(will run in background as systemd - check `systemctl status k3s`)

 This will open up a server with entrypoint on `0.0.0.0:6443` which corresponds to `<host local ip address>:6443`

 ### Pi / Drone / Agent
 First ensure that the pi has been correctly set up with an airgapped installation of k3s, [see here for installation instructions](https://rancher.com/docs/k3s/latest/en/installation/airgap/).
 Follow the Manually Deploy Images Method.
+The script below assumes that the the images file and the k3s executable are in the user home directory.

 #### Setup script via ssh